virteal/l8/README.md

 task is created.

-If they were usual ajax_xxx( p1, p2, cb) style of functions, one would need to use .next or .walk() in the callback in order to ask l8 to move to the next step.
+If they were usual ajax_xxx( p1, p2, cb) style of functions, one would need to use .walk or .next() in the callback in order to ask l8 to move to the next step.

 Tasks